coder/docs/admin/workspace-providers/deployment.md

 a [Kubernetes cluster](../../setup/kubernetes/index.md).

-[Workspace providers](index.md) are logical groups of resources to which developers can deploy environments.
-As with the Coder installation, Helm manages the deployment of workspace providers into the Kubernetes cluster that will contain your environments.
+[Workspace providers](index.md) are logical groups of resources to which developers can deploy workspaces.
+As with the Coder installation, Helm manages the deployment of workspace providers into the Kubernetes cluster that will contain your workspaces.

 ## Dependencies